-Freezing herbs is quick and easy.
-Learn which ones are great for freezing and how best to freeze them.
+Freezing herbs is fast and easy.
+Learn how to freeze herbs, which ones are great for freezing, and our overall freezing tips.

-Wash the herbs and pat them dry, spread them in a single layer on a pan, and put them in the freezer.
+1. Wash the herbs and pat them dry, spread them in a single layer on a pan, and put the pan in the freezer.

-Chop chives and lemongrass before you freeze them.
-These herbs are thin and will freeze within minutes.
+Note: Chop chives and lemongrass before you freeze them.
+These herbs are thin and will freeze in minutes.

-Put them into labeled, sealed containers and keep them in the freezer.
+2. Put the frozen herbs into labeled, sealed containers, and store them in the freezer.
 Push all the air out of plastic containers before sealing them.
-In most cases, you don't need to thaw these herbs before you use them.
+In most cases, you don't need to thaw the herbs before use.

 Another tasty way to freeze herbs is to make a paste by mixing 1/3 cup of oil with 2 cups of herbs in a blender until smooth.
 The paste freezes beautifully in sealed jars or in ice cube trays that are thoroughly wrapped to make them airtight.
 The paste will also keep for about a week in the refrigerator.
 In winter, retrieve a frozen paste to give a fresh taste to your dishes.
 Herbs that are good candidates for grinding into pastes include basil, chervil, cilantro, coriander, dill, fennel, marjoram, mint, parsley, rosemary, sage, savory, and tarragon.